degenrocket/degenrocket-scripts/initial-server-setup/README.md

 There should already be a folder with latest scripts.

-If not, copy-paste the script manually or use `git clone`, and then execute:
+If not, copy-paste the script manually or use `git clone`, and then execute.

+*This script will request an SSL certificate for https connection and it requires a domain name, so skip this script if you're simply testing the app via IP address on in the VM.*

+Note: this script requires sudo (default password: admin)

 ```
 sudo bash scripts/initial-server-setup/04-admin-setup-ssl.sh
 ```

-Note: this script requires sudo (default password: admin)

 The script above will:
 * Ask for your domain name (e.g., degenrocket.space)